People with disabilities

 Community Based Rehabilitation

-The Disability Programme of SCA operates from a Community-Based Rehabilitation (CBR) perspective of the World Health Organization for rehabilitation, equalisation of opportunities, poverty reduction and social inclusion of people with disabilities’ (ILO, UNESCO & WHO, 2004).
-The comprehensive CBR programmes of the organisation include five sub-components namely social integration, employment support, special and inclusive education, physical rehabilitation services and capacity & institutional development.
-The programme is planned and coordinated by the disability programme unit based in Kabul and implemented from four regional offices in Mazar-e-Sharif, Ghazni, Taloqan and Jalalabad in 13 provinces covering 45 districts.
-The activities under the programme include awareness raising and mobilising community, home based therapy, home based education, centre based preparatory education, mainstream children with disabilities in regular schools, vocational training, loan and employment support, sports and recreation activities, organising and sensitizing people with disabilities at community level, and supporting Disabled Peoples’ organisations to advocate for their rights.
+The Disability Programme of SCA operates from a Community-Based Rehabilitation (CBR) perspective of the World Health Organization for rehabilitation, equalization of opportunities, poverty reduction, and social inclusion of people with disabilities’ (ILO, UNESCO & WHO, 2004).
+The comprehensive CBR programs of the organization include five sub-components: social integration, employment support, special and inclusive education, physical rehabilitation services and capacity & institutional development.
+The programme is planned and coordinated by the disability programme unit based in Kabul and implemented from five regional offices in Mazar-e-Sharif, Ghazni, Wardak, Taloqan and Jalalabad in 14 provinces covering 59 districts.
+The activities under the programme include awareness-raising and mobilizing the community, home-based therapy, psychosocial support, home-based education, center-based preparatory education, mainstream children with disabilities in regular schools, vocational training, interest-free revolving loan, recreation activities, organizing and sensitizing people with disabilities at the community level, and supporting organization of persons with disabilities and Self-Help Groups to advocate for their rights.

 Human Resource Development